wp-plugins/nextgen-facebook/readme.txt

 = Version 6.17.0 =

 Version 6.17.0 adds support for BuddyPress (Pro version).
-Like all other 3rd party integration addons, the supporting code is only loaded if/when 3rd party plugins are detected, which keeps NGFB Open Graph+ smaller than its feature set would suggest. ;-) Support for BuddyPress includes meta tags for member, group, and forum pages, along with optional social sharing buttons for activity entries.
-BuddyPress is not very well integrated with the WordPress core functions - see the [BuddyPress Integration](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/integration-notes/buddypress-integration/) notes for details on optimizing its configuration for NGFB Open Graph+.
+Like all other 3rd party integration addons, the supporting code is only loaded if / when 3rd party plugins are detected, which keeps NGFB Open Graph+ much smaller than its feature set would suggest. ;-) Support for BuddyPress includes meta tags for member, group, and forum pages, along with optional social sharing buttons for activity entries.
+BuddyPress is not very well integrated with the WordPress core functions - please see the [BuddyPress Integration](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/integration-notes/buddypress-integration/) notes for details on optimizing its configuration for NGFB Open Graph+.

 * **Added support for [BuddyPress](http://wordpress.org/plugins/buddypress/) member, group and forum webpages, including social sharing buttons on individual activity entries** (Pro version).
 * Added support for social sharing buttons on bbPress single page templates (Pro version).